microsoft/onnxruntime/docs/PyOp.md

 # Python Operator
 The Python Operator provides the capability to easily invoke any custom Python code within a single node of an ONNX graph using ONNX Runtime.
 This can be useful for quicker experimentation when a model requires operators that are not officially supported in ONNX and ONNX Runtime, particularly if there is already a Python implementation for the required functionality.
-This should be used with discretion in production scenarios, and all security or other risks should be considered.
+This should be used with discretion in production scenarios, and all security or other risks should be considered beforehand.

 ## Design Overview
 The feature can be found under [onnxruntime/core/language_interop_ops](../onnxruntime/core/language_interop_ops).